11trees helps individuals and organizations scale 1-to-1 engagement through more articulate, impactful, and efficient communication.

 Product Marketing Manager

 With over 15 years of experience in the education and technology fields, Tyler holds MCTS and TESOL/TEFL certifications in addition to being trilingual.
-He currently supervises teachers and develops curriculum for Latin America’s largest English tutoring company from his home base in Costa Rica.
+In addition to being a professional photographer and wildlife guide, he supervises teachers and develops curriculum for Latin America’s largest English tutoring company from his home base in Costa Rica.
 He met 11trees as a teacher using Annotate PRO and saw such potential that he wanted to get involved.
 His goal is to bring better feedback and engagement strategies to both traditional and non-traditional education.
 His interests include birdwatching, linguistics, history, photography, good food, and craft beer.
-Tyler holds a Bachelor’s of Doctrines and Methods of Education from the United States Institute of Language and Clerical Studies (USILACS).
+Tyler holds a Bachelor’s of Doctrines and Methods of Education from the United States Institute of Language and Clerical Studies (USILACS) and a certification in Ornithology: Comprehensive Bird Biology from Cornell University’s Lab of Ornithology.

 11trees authors its own content but also partners with leading educators to create solutions across multiple disciplines.
 Learn how you can become a contributor.